TedHusted/awake/awake.md/awake.md

 “Sure thing.
 Siri, ask Susan to check Brent’s office to see if he left his phone there.”

-“We’d also like to ask about” Park paused to check her notes, “— the procedural question regarding a software change — that Mr. Geller was handling before the crash.”
+“We’d also like to ask about,” Park paused to check her notes, “— the procedural question regarding a software change — that Mr. Geller was handling before the crash.”

 Adrian furrowed his brow and leaned back in his ergonometric Aeron chair.
 “Ummm, is that pertinent to your investigation?”